CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step 2: Launching your Desktop (or private computing environment)

-Once you login in SD Desktop **Homepage** you can launch your Desktop by clicking on **Go to the Launching page**.
-This will become your private cloud computing enviroment for the duration of your project and it will be accessible to you and other project members at anytime.
+Once you login in SD Desktop **Homepage** you can launch your Desktop.
+This will become your private and secure cloud computing enviroment for the duration of your project.
+After launching your Destkop, you can access it any time.
+If you add project members to the same CSC project, they will be able to acces the same computing enviroment.

-By clicking on **Go to the Launching page** you can:
+To launch your Desktop, in Homepage, click on **Launching page** :

 * **select your CSC project**